Getting Started In Food Photography

 There are so many DLSR cameras out there and it can be really hard to know which one to get.
 My advice is to start with a beginner-level model.
 I recommend this for two reasons:

-2. Beginner-level DSLR’s will teach you exactly what to look for in your next camera to make a bigger investment worth it.
+- Beginner-level DSLR’s will teach you exactly what to look for in your next camera to make a bigger investment worth it.
 One of the greatest moments for me was when I started noticing the limitations of my beginner level DSLR (Nikon D3100).
-It was a sign that I had outgrown it and needed a more advanced camera… and it was a really good feeling for me.
+It was a sign that I had outgrown it and needed a more advanced camera – and it was a really good feeling for me.

-Try not to overthink what brand to choose.
-They’re all pretty awesome.
+Try not to overthink what brand to choose, because they’re all pretty awesome.
 Below are some great beginner-level DSLR cameras by Nikon and Canon to review.

 Mirrorless Cameras

-As I mentioned above, mirrorless cameras are also great options.
-They are basically more compact DSLR’s which make them lightweight and much easier to carry with you.
-One thing I need to note is the battery life isn’t as good, but that shouldn’t be a deal breaker.
-All cameras will come with battery chargers and you can always have extra (charged) batteries on hand.
-Mirrorless cameras are a great option if you want to look into something smaller than a DSLR.
+Mirrorless cameras are also great.
+They are basically more compact DSLR’s which make them lightweight and much easier to carry with you (less clunky).
+One thing I need to note is the battery life isn’t quite as good, but that shouldn’t be a deal breaker.
+You can buy extra batteries and all cameras will come with battery chargers.
 I’m listing the two FujiFilm cameras that I own below:

-If you want to dive in deeper on what to look for in a camera, check out my post about the best camera for food photography below.
+If you want to dive in deeper on more specific features to consider when buying a camera, check out my post below.

 READ MORE ABOUT: THE BEST CAMERA FOR FOOD PHOTOGRAPHY